Lameguy64/liteload/README.md

 ```
 In ASMPSX, assemble as plain binary with /p parameter.

-For GNU assembler targeting mipsel-unknown-elf:
+You can also use GNU assembler targeting mipsel-unknown-elf:
 ```
 --- In your .ld script ---